namitasathish/StudyBee/README.md

 # **User Flow**
 1️⃣ Browse Courses & Pick What to Study
-Students land on the Courses screen, where each course displays:Credit value, Modules, Quick Start Learning entry point From here, they tap into a specific course to view detailed tools and resources.
+Students land on the Courses screen, where each course displays: Credit value, Modules, Quick Start Learning entry point From here, they tap into a specific course to view detailed tools and resources.

 2️⃣ Explore Course Modules & Resources